AI in Design & Marketing

 Beyond FAQ: Intelligent Conversations

 Modern chatbots use NLP to understand context and intent, not just keywords.
-They can handle multiple languages, understand the sentiment, and even pick up on sarcasm (well, sometimes).
+They can handle multiple languages, understand the sentiment, and even pick up on sarcasm (although not always).

 Proactive Engagement: Reaching Out Before Problems Arise

-AI chatbots don't just wait for customers to come to them.
+AI chatbots don’t just wait for customers to come to them; they actively engage with them.
 They can proactively reach out based on user behaviour, offering help or suggestions before the customer even realises they need it.

 Human-AI Collaboration: The Best of Both Worlds

-The most effective chatbot strategies combine AI with human support.
-AI handles routine queries, freeing human agents to deal with more complex issues requiring empathy and nuanced understanding.
+The most effective chatbot strategies combine AI, such as Datagrid, with human support.
+AI handles routine queries, freeing human agents to address more complex issues that require empathy and nuanced understanding.

 Predictive Analytics: The Crystal Ball of Marketing